 Then a few aromatic ground spices were tossed in and toasted slightly.
 (Wow does your kitchen smell in-CREDIBLE when you do this!)

-The combo of fresh herbs and ground spices really takes this simple side dish to the NEXT level of flavor!
+The combo of fresh herbs and ground spices really takes this delicious side dish to the NEXT level of flavor!

 Ingredients